 For the adrenaline junkies out there, downhill mountain biking could be your calling.
 Snowmass has multiple trails and configurations for those looking to bypass the grind of biking uphill and want to take a chairlift up to simply enjoy the ride down.

-Downhill specific bikes tend to have a more forgiving and wider ranging suspension system making it easier and more pleasant to go fast while going down and be able to go over roots, bumps, and other impediments.
+Downhill-specific bikes tend to have a more forgiving and wider ranging suspension system making it easier and more pleasant to go fast while going down and be able to go over roots, bumps, and other impediments.
 The geometry of downhill bikes makes it easier to get in an aggressive downhill position and react more quickly to turns, curves, and jumps.
-This doesn’t mean a traditional mountain bike won’t work, but if you’re looking to rent something specifically designed for downhill biking, that can easily be arranged by the bike staff at Four Mountain Sports at Snowmass.
+Need a bike?
+Four Mountain Sports in Snowmass Base Village is your best bet for downhill mountain bike rentals.
+They carry a wide range of downhill-specific bikes in most sizes to accommodate guests. + Book Downhill Mountain Bike Rentals

 And while hitting jumps and other man-mad features may eventually be factored into your downhill repertoire, that doesn’t man they have to be there from the start.
 Like ski runs, downhill bike trails are labeled blue circle through black diamond with many variations in between making knowing where to start and where to progress easy.

 Downhill mountain biking lives at Snowmass.
-Lift-service downhill biking is made possible via the Elk Mountain chairlift that whisks cyclists up 3,000 vertical feet with endless options of how to get down.
-There is a skills park at the top of the lift giving beginners an opportunity to get comfortable on their bikes before working up the nerve to descend.
-The next step is to try your chops on the Verde trail—a beginner flow trail.
-Work your way up via Viking and Vapor to the Mac Daddy of them all—Valhalla.
+Lift-service downhill biking is made possible via the Elk Camp Gondola and Chairlift that whisks riders up 3,000 vertical feet with endless options for their descent.
+There is a skills park at the base of the gondola as well as a trail progression at the top of the gondola giving beginners an opportunity to get comfortable on their bikes before working up the nerve to descend.

 Cross-Country Mountain Biking